Rachel Mills: Research and career

 Mills works with biologists and microbiologists to understand how microbial and macrobiotic communities interact with seafloor mineral deposits.
 She used hydrothermal sediment geochemistry to understand past changes to Pacific Ocean ventilation during the Pleistocene.
 To evaluate carbon sequestration in the Southern Ocean, Mills uses sedimentary proxies of carbon cycling in the water column.

 She is past-President of the Challenger Society for Marine Science, the UK’s learned society for oceanographers and other marine experts, which incorporates the UK Scientific Committee on Oceanic Research.
-Mills is the lead educator for a massive open online course with FutureLearn "Exploring Our Ocean" that has had global reach with learners of all ages and impact on societal understanding of sustainable oceans.
-In 2016, she was appointed Dean of the Faculty of Natural and Environmental Sciences (now Faculty of Environmental and Life Sciences) at the University of Southampton.
-In 2017 the University of Southampton was awarded a royal warrant to establish a Regius Professorship in Ocean Sciences.
-She was previously Head of Ocean and Earth Science at the National Oceanography Centre, Southampton.
+Mills is the lead educator for a massive open online course with FutureLearn "Exploring Our Ocean".
 She was a founding member of the Natural Environment Research Council Training Advisory Board.
 She is part of the international collaborative research project GEOTRACES.

-In 2018 she appeared on BBC Radio 4's The Life Scientific.
+In 2018, she appeared on BBC Radio 4's The Life Scientific.